Evolve Championship: Origin

+WWE revival

+In January 2025, it was reported that WWE were planning to revive Evolve as a brand.
+At Royal Rumble on February 1, WWE announced that Evolve would premiere on Tubi on March 5 in the United States and on YouTube internationally.
+On the May 7 episode of Evolve, Evolve Prime Minister Stevie Turner announced the creation of the WWE Evolve Championship and the WWE Evolve Women's Championship; the men's title does not retain the lineage of the original championship.

+Tournaments

-Championship tournament
+Inaugural tournament

 On February 8, 2013, Evolve announced that the inaugural Evolve Champion would be determined in a single-elimination tournament on April 5, 2013.
 Based on their win–loss records, number one seed Chuck Taylor and number two seed Ricochet earned automatic spots in the semifinals of the tournament, while number three and four seeds A. R. Fox and Jon Davis earned spots in the first round of the tournament.
 The second first round match was a four-way match made up of Rich Swann, Samuray del Sol, Sami Callihan and Jigsaw, seeds five to eight, respectively.
 The entire tournament took place during the Evolve 19 internet pay-per-view (iPPV) in Secaucus, New Jersey.
 In their first round matches, A. R. Fox advanced with a disqualification win over Jon Davis, while Sami Callihan submitted Samuray del Sol to win the four-way match.
 In the semifinals, both the number one and number two seeds were eliminated, when Callihan submitted Chuck Taylor and Fox pinned Ricochet.
 In the end, Fox pinned Callihan in the finals to win the tournament and become the inaugural Evolve Champion.